 Here’s an example to monitor your S2D Infrastructure every one hour:

 # Change these three variables to whatever you want $jobname = "Recurring S2D Monitoring" $script = "C:\Path\Monitor-S2D.ps1" $repeat = (New-TimeSpan -Minutes 60) $scriptblock = [scriptblock]::Create($script) $trigger = New-JobTrigger -Once -At (Get-Date).Date -RepeatIndefinitely -RepetitionInterval $repeat $msg = "Enter the username and password that will run S2D monitoring task"; $credential = $Host.UI.PromptForCredential("Task username and password",$msg,"$env:userdomain\$env:username",$env:userdomain) $options = New-ScheduledJobOption -RunElevated -ContinueIfGoingOnBattery -StartIfOnBattery Register-ScheduledJob -Name $jobname -ScriptBlock $scriptblock -Trigger $trigger -ScheduledJobOption $options -Credential $credential

 The script above will run as the specified user (you will be prompted for credentials), and it is set to be elevated to use the highest privileges.
-In addition, the task will run every 60 minutes or however long you specified in $repeat variable.
+In addition, the task will run every 60 minutes or however long you specified in the $repeat variable.

-Where can I download this tool
+Where can I download this tool?

 This monitoring tool is available on my GitHub repository.
 You can download the documentation and the script from here.

 I am planning to improve this monitoring tool in the future.
 This is still version 1.1.
 If you have any feedback or changes that everyone should receive, please feel free to update the source and create a pull request.